-The most commonly impacted veins are those positioned farthest distance from the heart.
+The most impacted veins are those positioned farthest distance from the heart.
 Because gravity makes blood flow to the heart more complex, the veins in our legs are more likely to be impacted.
 Varicose veins can be caused by any situation that puts pressure on the abdomen, such as pregnancy.

 The varicose veins can develop in anyone.
-Various factors determine the chances of occurrence of varicose veins.
+Various factors determine the chances of the occurrence of varicose veins.
 These are:

-- Age:Vein walls and valves don't operate as well as they used to due to the ageing process.
+- Age:Vein walls and valves do not operate as well as they used to due to the aging process.
 Veins become rigid and lose their suppleness.

 - Sex:Female hormones might cause the vein walls to expand.
 Because of changes in hormone levels, those who are pregnant, on the birth control pill, or going through menopause have an increased risk of varicose veins.

 - Genetics/Hereditary:This disease can be passed on down the generations (runs in families).

 - Lifestyle:Long durations of standing or sitting reduce circulation.
 Blood flow can be reduced by wearing restricting clothes such as girdles or jeans with tight waistbands.

 - Health conditions:The pressure in the veins is increased by some health disorders, such as acute constipation or certain malignancies.

 - Tobacco use:Varicose veins are more common in those who consume tobacco products.

-- Obesity:Blood arteries get clogged as a result of excess weight.
+- Obesity:Blood arteries are clogged because of excess weight.